cholette/HelioSoil/README.md

 A library for soiling analysis and mirror washing for Concentrating Solar Power (CSP) heliostats.

 ## Summary
 This library provides tools developed for predicting soling reflectance losses for Solar Tower CSP plants using weather and plant design data.
 The deposition model has one free parameter (hrz0>1) which is the ratio of a reference height to the roughness length of the site.
-The value can either be assumed (e.g. expertise, literature) or (better) may estimated via some experimental procedure [^release1].
+The value can either be assumed (e.g. expertise, literature) or (better) may estimated via some experimental procedure via the `fitting_experiment` class.
 In order to account for the effects of tracking on soiling, the solar field is divided up into a number of sectors and a single "representative" heliostat is used to represent the soiling status of the entire sector.

 The details of the soiling model (including the sectorization and fitting procedure) can be found in [1-3] and a demo of soiling loss predictions can be found in `demo.ipynb`.
+The fitting of hrz0 using experimental data is demonstrated in `hrz0_fitting_demo.ipynb` using experimental data collected at the Queensland University of Technology (QUT), which are discussed in [1].
+The data from these experiments are provided in the `data/qut_experiments`.

 In addition to a soiling model, this library provides a basic economic and cleaning schedule modules to 1) understand the economic losses due to soiling given a certain number of cleaning crews, and 2) enable optimization of the cleaning trucks and washing frequency.
-A demonsration of this capability is available in `heuristic_optimization.ipynb` [^2] and discussion on the economic and cleaning models can be found in [3,4].
+A demonsration of this capability is available in `heuristic_optimization.ipynb` [^1] and discussion on the economic and cleaning models can be found in [3,4].

-[^release1]: In a later release, tools to tune this parameter using field measurements will be included.

-[^2]: In a later release, more sophisticated cleaning schedules are likely to be included.
+[^1]: In a later release, more sophisticated cleaning schedules are likely to be included.

 ## Input Files
 The model takes as inputs three `.xlsx` files: one for the basic model parameters, one for the input data, and for one for solar field layout.
 One input document in `.epw` format is also required to define the climate and the geographical coordinates of the simulated plant.